Where to base yourself

 Marina Vallarta

-North, near the airport, built around a yacht harbor.
+North, near the airport, built around a yacht harbor with a boardwalk of restaurants.
 Calmer, more polished, better for families or a quiet golf-and-boat trip.
-The trade-off is you’re a taxi ride from the old town’s character.
+Larger resort hotels and condo rentals, often 1,800–4,500 MXN (approximate).
+The trade-off is real: you’re a 15–25 minute taxi from the old town’s character.

 Hotel Zone

 The wall of high-rise all-inclusives between Centro and the marina.
-Fine if you genuinely want to stay on the property and rarely leave, but you’ll be shuttling back and forth for the parts of Vallarta worth seeing.
-We’d skip it.
+Honest verdict: skip it unless your plan is genuinely to stay on the property and rarely leave.
+You’ll shuttle back and forth for everything worth seeing in Vallarta, and you’re paying to not see the city.